 Take a Day Trip to Sarnath

 There are several ruins, stupas and monasteries in Sarnath to escape the chaos of the Varanasi.
-But the most important Places to visit in Sarnath are Bodhi tree, Dhamek Stupa, Mulgandh Kuti Vihar where Buddha’s forst sermon is daily chanted at Sunset.
-Also Ashok Chakra(Inida’s National symbol), Thailand temple, Japanese temple and Archaeological Museum with ancient artifacts in Sarnath are important Places to see near Varanasi.
+But the most important Places to visit in Sarnath are the Bodhi tree, Dhamek Stupa, and Mulgandh Kuti Vihar where Buddha’s forst sermon is daily chanted at Sunset.
+Also, Ashok Chakra(India’s National symbol), Thailand temple, the Japanese temple, and Archaeological Museum with ancient artifacts in Sarnath are important Places to see near Varanasi.

-You can’t complete places to visit in Varanasi in 2 days, but you can visit all above places as first timers.
+You can’t complete places to visit in Varanasi in 2 days, but you can visit all the above places as first timer.

 Where to Stay in Varanasi